ianmilliken/trifi/site/content/snapshots/pingyao.md

 ---
-city: Pingyao
-country: China
 title: Pingyao
 date: 2017-03-27T12:37:17.000Z
-tags:
-  - China
-  - Pingyao
+author: Clare
 teaser: >-
   We arrived expecting a small and quiet traditional town, but we met by a commercial tourist infested nightmare.
 It still had its merits, but China's economic boom really does appear to have swallowed up everywhere.
+city: Pingyao
+country: China
 image: /img/Pingyao.jpg
+tags:
+  - China
+  - Pingyao
 ---

 {{< 500px